-All organizations need to put security measures in place to protect their data.
-This is particularly important for nonprofits that manage sensitive or personally identifiable information.
+All organizational leaders need to put security measures in place to protect data.
+This is particularly important at nonprofits where sensitive or personally identifiable information is managed.
 Depending on your mission area, you might have names, addresses, and medical records on file, as well as Social Security information and financial data.
-This information has the potential to make you a target for cyberattacks and also raises the stakes in the event of accidental data loss.
+This information has the potential to make you a target for cyberattacks.
+It also raises the stakes in the event of accidental data loss.

 Here are some ways to manage your document storage, access, and use securely while ensuring the smooth running of your daily operations.

-One key way to improve the security of your data is to add an identity management step before someone is able to access your files.
+A key way to improve your data security is to add an identity management step before someone is able to access your files.
 One route is to incorporate multi-factor authentication (MFA) into your security processes.
-Google and Microsoft both have their own authenticator apps that you can link to your document management tools, and DocuSign has built-in functionality allowing you to require signers to confirm their identity via text, phone call, or app verification.
-Dropbox also allows you to require two-step verification at login, including compatibility with an authenticator app.
+Google and Microsoft both have their own authenticator apps that you can link to your document management tools.
+DocuSign has built-in functionality allowing you to require signers to confirm their identity via text, phone call, or app verification.
+Dropbox and Box also allow you to require two-step verification at login, including compatibility with an authenticator app.

 Most document management solutions allow you to create a classification scheme and tag your files.
 For example, you might tag some documents as "sensitive" or "confidential" or "internal-only."
 Many tools will enforce these access policies and send alerts if a policy is breached.